DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 $international-content$

-## Postgraduate teacher training course providers
+## Teacher training course providers

-Your teacher training course might be provided by:
+Your postgraduate teacher training course might be provided by:

 * a university (sometimes referred to as university-led training)
 * a school or group of schools (sometimes referred to as school-led training, or an apprenticeship)
 * [Teach First](https://www.teachfirst.org.uk/) (a charitable organisation)

-Some providers are ‘accredited’ – this means they have been given permission by the Department for Education (DfE) to run teacher training courses.
+Some providers are ‘accredited’ – this means they've been given permission by the Department for Education (DfE) to run teacher training courses.

-Providers who have not been accredited can also run courses, but they will be in a partnership with an organisation that has.
+Providers who have not been accredited can also run courses, but they'll be in a partnership with an organisation that has.
 For example, you might see a school running a course that has a university as their ‘accredited provider’.

 ## What does teacher training involve?